8 Symptoms of Pneumonia that You Shouldn't Ignore

 6. Joint pain

-Some people suffering from this disease can have consistent joint pain due to the little amount of oxygen flowing throughout the body.
+Some people suffering from this disease can experience constant joint pain due to the little amount of oxygen flowing through the body.

 8. White nail syndrome